gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

   :term:`REV USB Retention Mount <USB Retention Mount>`, as well as 3D printing strain relief methods for devices such as the :term:`Expansion Hub`  and robot controller phones.
 * **DO NOT solder a wire before crimping it**.
 Solder can "creep" and losing connection is possible, possibly leading to fire.
-* Keep all wire runs as short as possible to prevent entanglement and improve wire management.
+* **Keep all wire runs as short as possible** to prevent entanglement and improve wire management.
-* When using data/sensor cables, keep them away from motors.
-  This will reduce electromagnetic interference (EMI).
+* **When using data/sensor cables, keep them away from motors.** This will reduce electromagnetic interference (EMI).
 Add a ferrite bead if possible.
-* Crimped connectors are generally better than soldered connectors, as solder joints can break easier than a crimped connection.
+* **Crimped connectors are generally better than soldered connectors**, as solder joints can break easier than a crimped connection.
-* Keep wires tucked away from moving mechanisms, and ensure that you will not be at risk of a mechanism snagging a wire.
+* **Keep wires tucked away from moving mechanisms,** and ensure that you will not be at risk of a mechanism snagging a wire.
 This is a proper application of materials such as acrylic, which allow drivers to see inside the robot while keeping wires out of the way of other robots/game pieces.
 It is advised for teams to purchase removable velcro ties or cable ties to aid with cable management.
-* For power wires, lower :term:`gauge <Gauge>` (larger size) wires are preferable.
-This means a lower resistance across the wire and higher power throughput.
+* **For power wires, lower** :term:`gauge <Gauge>` **(larger size) wires are preferable.** This means a lower resistance across the wire and higher power throughput.
 This is negligible for data wires, however.
-* Small wires and cables are fragile.
-  Treat them as such, and don’t put them in an area where they will constantly be hit by another object.
+* **Small wires and cables are fragile.** Treat them as such, and don’t put them in an area where they will constantly be hit by another object.
 Larger power cables can take much more abuse.
-* Ensure that your wires are kept out of pinch points where another mechanism could sandwich the wire.
+* **Ensure that your wires are kept out of pinch points** where another mechanism could sandwich the wire.
 This is especially important in arms or mechanisms that are hinged.

 .. figure:: images/wiring/bad-wiring.png
     :alt: An example of poor wiring